sahilsaxena21/Micorosoft_case_competition/README.md

 The following product features were selected for the Minimum Viable Product (MVP):

 *	Personalizer App: Classifer model to understand a customer's affinity to a product category
-*	Video Analytics: In-store customer's age and gender, footfall traffic, Store hot zones
+*	Video Analytics: Extract in-store customer's age and gender, footfall traffic, Store hot zones from images taken from the in-store video surveillance system

 ## Technical Implementation Overview